nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * There must already exist a group with the name `GROUP_NAME`.
 The indices must be valid indices.
 * If either of the above conditions are not met, the command will fail.
-* The address book differentiates group names by checking both the characters and the number of spaces.
+* CFG differentiates group names by checking both the characters and the number of spaces.
 Blood Drive with a single space is NOT the same group as Blood&nbsp;&nbsp;&nbsp;Drive.

 Example: